Metric mechanics with non-trivial topology: actuating irises, cylinders and evertors: Eversion, anticones, and the complete phase diagram

 For our non-axisymmetric actuators the situation is more subtle; such anchoring can only be stress-free if a suitably smooth embedding of $\bar{a}$ exists in which the `anchored' curve is a circle.
 However, no such embedding exists, as some toying with a paper truncated anticone will quickly demonstrate.
 To prove this, consider any closed reference-state curve that encloses the origin (e.g.~a circle at $R_\mathrm{fix}$), and suppose that upon activation this curve forms a circle.
 Observe that if the activated-state circle has radius $\Gamma_A$, then its curvature vector has magnitude $1/ \Gamma_A$.
-Given that the geodesic curvature $k_{gA}$ is found by projecting the curvature vector into the tangent plane, it has magnitude ${|k_{gA}| \leq 1/ \Gamma_A}$.
-Then, applying Gauss-Bonnet (in the manner of eq.~\ref{eqn:omega_hole}) to the material within any such circle, we find ${\lvert 2 \pi - \Omega_\circ \rvert = \lvert \oint k_{gA} \mathrm{d}l_A \rvert \leq 2 \pi}$.
-Thus, for ${\lvert 2 \pi - \Omega_\circ \rvert > 2 \pi}$ the activated surfaces indeed \textit{cannot} accommodate such circles without stretching (deviating from $\bar{a}$).